veritywong/chitter-challenge-first/recipes/repository_design.md

-# Artist Model and Repository Classes Design Recipe
+# Users Model and Repository Classes Design Recipe

 _Copy this recipe template to design and implement Model and Repository classes for a database table._